FelixEcker/FelixEcker/README.md

 ---

-Hi, im Felix / Bertrahm, im a self taught Java & Python programmer and in an apprentice ship as a Programmer using Pascal/Delphi.
-I primarly use GNU/Linux.
-I like to work on small side projects like [pasfetch](https://www.github.com/FelixEcker/pasfetch), a System Fetcher written in Pascal or a Program to find [Strings in a large binary file](https://www.github.com/FelixEcker/DataRescue), which I used to recover passwords from a broken partition.
+Hi, im Felix / Bertrahm, im a (primarly) Pascal programmer and in an apprentice ship as a Programmer using Delphi.
+I like to work on small side projects like [pasfetch](https://www.github.com/FelixEcker/pasfetch), a System Fetcher written in Pascal or a [sad](https://www.github.com/FelixEcker/sad), which is a custom document format.
 I also like making Esolangs when I can think of a new one, here is my [esowiki profile](https://esolangs.org/wiki/User:Bertrahm).

 ---